KenAu1218/Thread_Analyzer_Server/README.md

 https://threadsentimentanalyer.netlify.app/

 PS: This project only support threads in english language, the model for sentiment analyzing using is cardiffnlp/twitter-roberta-base-sentiment-latest
+PS: This project utilizes Google Cloud serverless architecture.
+To optimize costs, the server scales to zero, which may result in a short delay for the first request as the instance wakes up.

 # Demo link